gregfullard/workstation-scripts/README.md

  * Super-key + "InSync" to confirm installation
  * Super-key + "zoom" to confirm installation
  * Super-key + "gimp" to confirm installation
+ * java -version to confirm Java 1.8 Runtime is Installed
- * java -version to confirm Java 1.8 is Installed
+ * java -version to confirm Java 1.8 SDK is Installed
- * git --version
+ * git --version to confirm Git is installed
- * mvn --version
+ * mvn --version to confirm Maven is installed
+ * docker --version to confirm Docker is installed
- * TBD - Docker
+ * docker-compose --version to confirm Docker Compose is installed

 # Manual steps at the end :: All OSes (Make these less over time)
  * Sign-in to chrome, this will pull through bookmarks etc.